LPgenerator/L0xyd/docs/install/osx.md

 **The rest of commands execute as the user who will run lpg-load-balancer.**

-Install runner as service and start it:
+Install LB as service and start it:

 ```bash
 cd ~